+Crab Mentality?
 Push or Pull?
-An Insight To Leading People
+Two Insights For Leading People

-A while back, I attended a networking event and ran into a great friend.
-As we observed the crowds at the networking event, it stimulated a conversation between the two of us about people and leadership.
+While talking with a friend at a networking event, we observed the crowds which quickly stimulated a conversation between the two of us about people and leadership.

-If you have not heard the story of the crabs or the concept of 'crab mentality' here is a quick recap.
+If you've not heard the story of the crabs or the concept of 'crab mentality' ("if I can't have it, neither can you") here is a quick recap.

-When you go fishing for crabs with a bucket, it is important to bring a lid for the first crab.
-The reason is, they will attempt to crawl out of the bucket and will most likely succeed.
-Once you catch a second crab, you no longer have to keep the crab covered because the other crabs in the bucket will keep each other from crawling out.
+When people go fishing for crabs with a bucket, it is important they bring a lid for the first crab.
+The reason is, they'll attempt to crawl out of the bucket and will most likely succeed.
+Once you catch the second crab, you no longer have to keep the crab covered because the other crabs in the bucket will keep each other from crawling out.

 When we are in the bucket (situation, trouble, etc...) with others, we tend to pull each other down.
-I then thought about the idea of helping others out of the the bucket, so I asked, why when we try to help others out of the bucket do they tend to resist so heavily?
+So why when we help others out of the bucket do they resist so heavily?

 When we push people to move forward, we establish resistance.
-If instead of pushing, we choose to open up, invite others and move forward, they are more likely to willingly follow.
+If instead of pushing, we choose to open up, cast a vision, move towards it, and invite others along the way, they're more likely to willingly follow.

 In your life, who are you pushing?
 How will you transition to pulling?